limix/bgen-reader-py/doc/index.rst

 |Bgen| is a file format for storing large genetic datasets.
 It supports both unphased genotypes and phased haplotype data with variable ploidy and number of alleles.
-It was designed to provides a compact data representation without sacrificing variant access performance.
+It was designed to provide a compact data representation without sacrificing variant access performance.

 This python package is a wrapper around the |bgen library|,